Portuguese Citizenship Law Change (May 2026): What’s Next & What They May Mean

 What Does It Mean for Golden Visa Holders?

 The Golden Visa (ARI) is a residency program.
-The Government has not proposed any changes to the residency rights under this program.
+The Government has not proposed any Portugal Golden Visa changes to the residency rights under this program within this proposal.

 This reform affects the path to citizenship, not the right to residency.